 Crate training dogs is one of the most popular and very important parts of house training your puppy or adult dog.
-When done correctly, dog crate training gives your Fido a safe place to stay when you're not at home to keep an eye on him.
+When done correctly, crate training using one of the best dog crates gives your Fido a safe place to stay when you’re not at home to keep an eye on him.
 Learning how to choose the right size dog crate is an essential part of the whole crate training process.

 Let’s first talk about crate training your canine:

 Crate training needs to be done gradually.
 Locking your dog in a crate and expecting him to instantly be comfortable is unrealistic.
 Once you learn how to crate train your pup, he’ll think of his kennel or cage as a safe place to go for sleeping, relaxing or just to get away when he’s in need of some alone time.

 It’s important to know how to choose the right size dog crate.
 Having the right sized dog crate will be essential in making the training process effective.
 When you find a dog crate that is the right size for your pet, it’ll help with potty training and save you money.